cscorley/dissertation/chapters/4_proposed/2_dit.md

 ##### Data Collection and Analysis

-Like evaluating a topic-modeling-based FLT, to evaluate the performance of a topic-modeling-based DIT we cannot use measures such as precision and recall directly.
+Like evaluating a topic-modeling-based FLT, to evaluate the performance of a topic-modeling-based DIT we cannot use measures such as precision and recall.
+This is because the FLT creates the rankings pairwise, causing every entity being searched to appear in the rankings.
 Again, we can use the effectiveness measure by @Poshyvanyk-etal_2007, thereby enabling us to use MRR.
+The effectiveness measure is the rank of the first relevant document and represents the number of developers the triager would have to assign before the right developer is chosen.
+The effectiveness measure allows evaluating the FLT by using the mean reciprocal rank (MRR).
 We can also look at only the top-k recommendations in the list, giving us the measures of precision@k and recall@k.

-For any execution of the experiment, we calculate the MRR of each approach.
-We use the Wilcoxon signed-rank test with Holm correction to determine the statistical significance of the difference between any two rankings.
+To answer RQ1, we run the experiment on the snapshot and changeset corpora as outlined in Section \ref{flt-methodology}.
+We then calculate the MRR between the two sets of effectiveness measures.
+We use the Wilcoxon signed-rank test with Holm correction to determine the statistical significance of the difference between the two rankings.
+To answer RQ2, we run the historical simulation as outlined in Section \ref{flt-methodology} and compare it to the results of batch changesets from RQ1.
+Again, we calculate the MRR and use the Wilcoxon signed-rank test.